Lee Shih-ke: Legacy

 Lee achieved a reputation as "Taiwan's Robin Hood" due to his claim that the robbery was partly a political statement against the country's financial elite, and the murder of the police officer was justified by his supporters who claimed the officer was an informant for the Japanese government.
 A golden statue of Lee was erected as a menshen (threshold guardian) at Wutianchan Shrine (無天禪寺) in New Taipei City’s Xindian District; this shrine is often referred to as the "Lee Shih-ke shrine".
-Lee's statue was originally paired with one of Liao Tianding, another historical robber and murderer who is now revered as a folk hero in Taiwan.
-The robbery has been portrayed in several films and television series.
+Lee's statue was originally paired with one of Liao Tianding, another historical robber and murderer who is now revered as a folk hero in Taiwan, but Liao's statue subsequently collapsed in a typhoon.

+The robbery has been portrayed in several films and television series, including The Great Thief Lee Shih-ke (1988; 《大盜李師科》) and The Last Autumn of Lao Ke (1988; 《老科的最後一個秋天》).

 After the robbery, customers entering Taiwanese banks were required to remove any surgical masks or motorcycle helmets that they were wearing.
 Nevertheless, Lee's crime inspired similar bank robberies in Taiwan, including one in Kaohsiung shortly after his arrest.